 TRUTH ON THE MARKET

 The Truth on the Market blog was formed by a group of law professors and economists.
 They supply interesting commentary on the business law area using current news issues.
 They cover the impact of topics like antitrust, industrial organization from a legal and economic perspective.

-Conversable Economist is an economics blog by Timothy Taylor, who is the author of several economics books.
+Conversable Economist is an economics blog by Timothy Taylor, who is the author of several economics books and the Managing editor of the Journal of Economic Perspectives.
 Timothy goes deep into details about a range of topics, backing his arguments up with statistics and data.